 His writings are in 5 major fields: value, capital, and distributions; growth + development; alternative approaches; the US economy; and Jamaica and Caribbean economies.
 He has about 100 publications in these fields.
 Born in Jamaica, he is a naturalized US citizen.
-His daughter is Kamala Harris, former attorney general of California and current junior senator from California, and currently is the first female Vice President of the United States.
+His daughter is Kamala Harris, former attorney general of California, junior senator from California, and currently is the first female Vice President of the United States.

 University of California at Berkeley, 1966

 - Harris, Donald J. Capital Accumulation and Income Distribution.
 Stanford, Calif: Stanford University Press, 1978.
 Print.

 - Harris, Donald J. Jamaica's Export Economy: Towards a Strategy of Export-Led Growth.
 Kingston W.I: Ian Randle Publishers in association with Jamaica Exporters' Association, 1997.
 Print.